California Peer Run Warm Line Refunding Update

 Response to the 2025-2026 California State Budget

-Mark Salazar, Chief Executive Officer of the Mental Health Association of San Francisco, issued the following statement today, as the 2025-26 state budget takes effect for California’s new fiscal year:
+Mark Salazar, Chief Executive Officer of the Mental Health Association of San Francisco, issued the following statement, as the 2025-26 state budget takes effect for California’s new fiscal year:

 “We appreciate lawmakers’ efforts to fully fund California’s warm lines.
 While the $4.2 million approved is significantly less than what is needed to keep up with growing demand, we are grateful for the continued state investment.
 This allows us to keep offering our services in some capacity.
 Though the impact on our ability to serve Californians is still unknown at this point, we are working to cut costs, including reductions in staff hours.
 We ask our callers to be patient, as it may take longer to reach a counselor.
 It’s unfortunate to have to make such moves after we had a record-breaking month in May that saw 41,378 contacts, but we are exploring other partnerships that will help us further our mission to advance mental health wellness for all.”